Deeply-Unhappy/startup/notes.md

 - Vite: Helpful in seeing how it all connects, CSS still for styling whole elements/classes, while react works well for manipulating details more flexibly than html alone.
 [Site Image](vite-exercise.png)
 ### Site Building with Vite
 I decided to make a new folder to hold the deliverable files and act as a framework while working on the bundling.
 Static assets were moved to the correct directory, and a favicon was set for the site.
 Bundling was surprisingly easy, but for sake of navigational clarity, I've opted to change the site layout some, implementing a nav bar to hold what used to be sidebar elements, on principle that it seemed to provide more visual clarity than interaction via sidebar.
-The sidebar now functions primarily to hold control elements for interacting with the game.
+The sidebar now functions primarily to hold control elements for interacting with the game, and only in the lobby/game.
+A third page was added for [stock market price API](https://fcsapi.com/blog/free-stock-price-api/) functionality per course requrement.
+### Site Deployment
+The key can get lost in the linux environment it is stored in.
+Run "find ~ -type f \( -name "id_rsa" -o -name "*.pem" -o -name "*_key*" \)" to find their location for deployment script.

 ## React Part 2: Reactivity